lauringlab/variant_pipeline/tutorial/README.md

 ## Before you begin, you will need
 - Access to the lab's allocation on flux.
 Adam will need to email administrator
 - An MToken for two factor authentication.
+See [MSIS](http://www.mais.umich.edu/mtoken/mtoken_distribution.html)
-See [MSIS])(http://www.mais.umich.edu/mtoken/mtoken_distribution.html) -Know basic unix commands.
-See tutorials and lists on Mbox/Lauring Lab/Command Line Tools -Know the basics of flux organization and access.
+- Know basic unix commands.
+See tutorials and lists on Mbox/Lauring Lab/Command Line Tools
+- Know the basics of flux organization and access.
 See Ten easy steps in MBox/Lauring Lab/Command Line Tools

 ## 0) Getting started